-On Purim Day, Yad Chessed works with 85 synagogues, colleges and day schools across Massachusetts to collect AND give away matanot l’evyonim (gifts to the poor in the form of grocery store gift cards) to more than 600 Jewish families in need.
+On Purim, Yad Chessed worked with 65 synagogues, colleges and day schools across Massachusetts to collect AND give away matanot l’evyonim (gifts to the poor) to Jewish families in need.
 Last Purim, Yad Chessed distributed $143,500 in food vouchers to more than 700 local families.

-The special mitzvah of matanot l’evyonim requires Jewish people of all ages to give over and above customary tzedakah to at least two people in need on the day of Purim.
+The special mitzvah of matanot l’evyonim requires Jewish people of all ages to give over and above customary tzedakah to at least two people in need on Purim.
 It also instructs Jews to give to anyone who asks, without evaluating that person’s level of need.

 “Observe them as days of feasting and merrymaking,

 an occasion for sending presents to the poor.”